 My brother Russell.
 He made the pep squad.

 Possibly a reference to the 1968 comedy album by Bill Cosby, To Russell, My Brother, Whom I Slept With.

 See above note on the Three Stooges.
 This is yet another of Curly Howard’s trademark noises from the Three Stooges shorts.
 He had a lot of them.

 Gimme another rum and diet, then we auger it in, Phil.

-A reference to a 1990 news story about three pilots for Northwest Airlines who were arrested after flying a Boeing 727 with 91 passengers aboard from Fargo, North Dakota, to Minneapolis, Minnesota while under the influence of alcohol.
-Court testimony stated the captain of that Northwest flight had consumed somewhere between twelve to fifteen rum and diet cola beverages within a few hours and was in the cockpit of a Boeing 727 aircraft several hours later.
+In 1990, three pilots for Northwest Airlines were arrested after flying a Boeing 727 with 91 passengers aboard from Fargo, North Dakota, to Minneapolis, Minnesota while under the influence of alcohol.
+Court testimony stated the captain of that Northwest flight had consumed 15 rum and diet cola beverages the night before the flight; the other two shared at least seven pitchers of beer.
+All three were still above the legal blood alcohol limit for pilots when tested the next day after landing.
 Fortunately, they made the hour-long flight without incident.
-All three were fired by the airline, had their licenses revoked by the FAA, and served time in federal prison.
-All eventually returned to the commercial airline industry, either as pilots or instructors or both.
+All were fired by the airline, had their licenses revoked by the FAA, and served time in federal prison.
+They eventually returned to the commercial airline industry, either as pilots or instructors or both.
 One of them wrote a book about the whole thing.